German-speakers in Australia

 rugby players Andrew Ettingshausen, Brad Fittler and Anthony Seibold;

-AFL-footballers Luke Breust (a goal-kicking record-holder), John Schulz (1960 Brownlow medallist) and Nick Riewoldt;
+AFL-footballers Luke Breust (a goal-kicking record-holder), John Schultz (1960 Brownlow medallist) and Nick Riewoldt;

 swimmers Emily Seebohm and Jon Sieben;